mahdiyari/koinos-miner/README.md

 This miner has been enhanced with some great features, you can read more about them under the section **Getting Started**.

-For the official version from OpenOrchard, go [here](https://github.com/open-orchard/koinos-miner).
-And yes, OpenOrchard have given their green-light for the idea behind this miner version! 👍 They however have not verified nor checked the code.
-I'm using it extensively myself, but there *could* be bugs.
+For the official version from OpenOrchard, please go [here](https://github.com/open-orchard/koinos-miner).

+OpenOrchard have given their green-light for the idea behind this miner version! 👍 They, however, have not verified nor checked the code nor are they affiliated with this version.
+I am using it extensively myself, but there *could* be bugs.

 ## Table of Contents
   - [Dependencies](#dependencies)